sky-chaser-high/adobe-illustrator-scripts/README.md

 > [!NOTE]
 > The top row and the left-most column are the basis for alignment.
-> Compound paths, texts, linked files, and embedded link files are also supported.
+> Compound paths, texts, linked files, and embedded files are also supported.

 ### Support units
 Point, Pixel, Pica, Inch, Feet, Yard, Millimeter, Centimeter, Meter.